HOLMESsamuel/magic-sandbox/docs/index.markdown

 uvicorn main:app --reload
 ```

-## How to start frontend locally
+### How to start frontend locally

 1. Go to front folder
 2. run npm install
 3. run npm run dev

-## Accessing the Application
+#### Accessing the Application

 - Frontend: Once the services are up and running, access the frontend application at http://localhost:5000.
+The frontend acts as a reverse proxy and pass requests containing /api to the backend but for test purposes you can still access the backend directly.
 - Backend API: The FastAPI backend can be accessed at http://localhost:8000.
 The API documentation provided by FastAPI can be accessed at http://localhost:8000/docs.

+## Documentation

+The documentation is a github page, it is generated and serve with Jekyll, on each push to master the documentation is built with a github action workflow that is automatically added by github.
+It is also automatically served on [https://holmessamuel.github.io/magic-sandbox/=](https://holmessamuel.github.io/magic-sandbox/)